schwallie/CarND-Vehicle-Detection/README.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-I did a heatmap to find the boxes that laid on top of each other and only kept those that have >5 boxes found in an area.
+I did a heatmap to find the boxes that laid on top of each other and only kept those that have >7 boxes found in an area.

+In the functions `add_heat()` and `apply_threshold()` in `main.py` you can see that I've simply started +1 brightness to every pixel in all the boxes that were found.
+Then, knowing there should be significant overlap, I only use the "hottest" areas

 Here are some example images: